ctmrbio/stag-mwc/README.md

 workflow, you are welcome to fork this reposity.
 Please consider sharing potential improvements via a pull request.

-If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this repository and, when available, its DOI.
+If you use this workflow in a publication, please credit the authors by citing the URL of this repository and, when available, its DOI.
+Also, don't forget to cite the actual tools used in your workflow.

 ### Step 2: Configure workflow